 - granulomatosis with polyangiitis, which is a condition that causes the inflammation of the blood vessels

 - a deficiency in folate, copper, or vitamin B12

 - inherited disorders, such as Chediak-Higashi syndrome or Kostmann syndrome

 COVID-19 may also result in a shortage of white blood cells.

 For more advice on COVID-19 prevention and treatment, visit our coronavirus hub.

 Treatments and medications that may cause leukopenia

-Certain medications can also affect the number of white blood cells in someone’s blood and may lead to leukopenia.
-Medications that can have this effect include:
+Some medications can also affect a person’s white blood cell count and may lead to leukopenia.

-- interferons to treat multiple sclerosis
+- interferons, which treat multiple sclerosis

 - bupropion, an antidepressant and smoking cessation medication